tkillestein/CRIRESMolecfit_Stack/README.md

 `astroquery`, `skycalc-cli`, `tqdm`, and `emcee` - install with your preferred method.

 ##### pigz
 Currently the code uses `pigz` for marginal improvements in speed when decompressing.
-If you don't have it, see `cal_selector.py`  for code to swap to `gzip`.
+If you don't have it/want to use it, see `cal_selector.py`  for code to swap to `gzip`.

 ### Install:
 * The setup script included will grab the necessary calfiles, as well as set up the directory structure